Didier Zuniga

 Teaching

-I am keenly interested in supervising graduate students with a broad range of interests within the field of political theory, particularly those with a passion for exploring environmental and ecological political thought, as well as ethics and politics beyond 'the human'.
-I welcome students who draw from critical approaches, especially feminist theories, decolonial, postcolonial, and anti-colonial thought, comparative political theory, disability studies, and critical animal studies.
+I am keenly interested in supervising honours and graduate students in political theory, particularly those with a passion for exploring environmental and ecological political thought, as well as ethics and politics beyond 'the human'.
+I welcome students who draw on critical approaches, especially feminist theories, decolonial, postcolonial, and anti-colonial thought, comparative political theory, disability studies, and critical animal studies.

 Announcements